-If I return something that I bought with a credit card and get my money back, will I lose the points that I got with that purchase? —Mike
+Consider this: You have to return something that you bought with a credit card and you’re issued a refund.
+Will you lose the points that you got with that purchase?

 Let’s say that you bought your mother a new $40 pair of slippers from Macy’s for Christmas.
 Your mother gets warm feet and you get 60 cash back rewards points since you made the purchase with your Chase Freedom Unlimited® that earns 1.5x on all purchases.
 Unexpectedly, however, your generous gift flopped, and now you’re left returning the slippers to get a $40 credit back to your card.
 On your next statement, you’ll not only see the money returned as a credit, but you’ll also see the 60 points deducted from your running award balance.

 The reasoning behind this is simple: If credit card companies didn’t take back the points you earned, we’d all be buying things every day and returning them as a way to earn a free trip to Tahiti.